otavioazevedo392-sudo/mapaadomilagre/replit.md

 - Countdown timer in offer section to create urgency
 - Smooth scroll navigation to offer section from multiple CTA buttons
 - Accordion component for FAQ section
+- Back redirect (exit-intent) system that shows a special discounted offer when user tries to leave the page

 ### Backend Architecture